Expect to be welcomed warmly.

 Expect to encounter God.

 Maybe you grew up going to Sunday School every week.
 Maybe you haven’t been to church in 20 years.
 Maybe your faith is solid as a rock.
 Maybe you’re not sure what you believe.
 Maybe you’re looking for a safe place for your children to grow in faith.
-Maybe you decided you’d visit a church this Sunday because your mother guilt-tripped you into it.
-Maybe it’s because you woke up with the strangest urge to sing, and you didn’t want to sing alone.
+Maybe you decided you’d visit a church this Sunday because your mom guilt-tripped you into it.
+Maybe you woke up with the strangest urge to sing, and you didn’t want to sing alone.

 So welcome, friend.
 We can’t wait to meet you.

 Frequently Asked Questions

 Worship starts at 10AM each Sunday.
 There is usually a short musical prelude and the service lasts for about 60-75 minutes.
 We also have a weekly prayer service that meets from 8AM to 8:25AM on Wednesdays.
 At certain times of the year (e.g., Lent or Advent), we have other special services—these will be posted on the church calendar.